 The bowlers will continue in turn until such time as the batsman is deemed Out.
 This will continue until the entire batting team is Out.
 At this point the batting teams’ runs will be added up, including any Extras they may have.
 The teams will then swap ends and the former batting team will now bowl, and vice versa.
 Normally, the match is the best of 3 such legs, and a match can be won, lost or drawn.
 However, time restrictions may come into play such that a draw may be recorded, or a match decided by who was ahead at enforced end of play.
 See ‘Time Restrictions’ later for details.

 1. For the purposes of League and Cup matches (except Singles and Doubles Tournaments and the Fours Cup), teams are to consist of eight players.
 Note: Substitutes are allowed.
 The process for this works in the following way.
 A maximum of 2 substitutes are allowed.
 Their names must be given to the opposing Captain before the start of the match by entering them on the scoresheet.
-A substitute can only join a match at the start of a leg, and the person he replaces cannot rejoin it.
+A substitute can only join a match at the start of a leg, and the person he replaces can rejoin the game at start of another leg.

 2. In the event of a fixture clash, Cup matches are to take priority over League matches.
 If a league match has to be postponed to incorporate a Cup fixture, both captain’s will be advised by the Fixture Secretary as soon as possible.